top of page

 Your Body Weight

-The more sugar you eat, the more you will weigh.
-Known fact.
+The more sugar you eat, the more you weigh—a known fact.

 The more sugar you eat, the more you will weigh.

 Although you think it is healthy...the "empty" liquid calories in sugary beverages are not as satisfying to your body as calories from solid foods.
-So grabbing that "energy" drink is actually turning off your "appetite-control system" and you are adding "empty" calories.
+So grabbing that "energy" drink is turning off your "appetite-control system," and you are adding "empty" calories.

-Being overweight or obese increases your risk of cardiovascular (heart) disease, heart attacks, cancers, fatty liver, and strokes, for example.
+Being overweight or obese increases your risk of cardiovascular (heart) disease, heart attacks, cancers, fatty liver, and strokes.

 Your Skin

 Advanced glycation end products (AGEs) age your skin.
-AGEs are harmful compounds that are formed when protein or fat combine with sugar in the bloodstream.
+AGEs are harmful compounds formed when protein or fat combine with sugar in the bloodstream.
 This process is called glycation.
-The inflammation may make your skin age faster causing the dreaded "wrinkles" and "saggy skin."
+The inflammation may age your skin faster, causing the dreaded "wrinkles" and "saggy skin."

 Your Liver

 The liver metabolizes (breakdowns) sugar and alcohol.
 The liver also converts dietary carbohydrates to fat.
-The more sugar (carbohydrates) consumed, thus the greater accumulation of fat in the liver.
+The more sugar (carbohydrates) consumed, thus the more significant accumulation of fat in the liver.
 This causes fatty liver disease.
 Fatty liver leads to insulin resistance.

-Insulin manages sugar in your bloodstream and helps direct normal amounts into energy.
-With fatty liver and insulin resistance, your body cannot control your blood sugar level and causes type 2 diabetes.
+Insulin manages sugar in your bloodstream and helps direct average amounts into energy.
+With fatty liver and insulin resistance, your body cannot control your blood sugar level, which causes type 2 diabetes.
 Diabetes is often called the silent killer because of its easy-to-miss symptoms.
-Insulin resistance, as noted above, also increases your risk of cardiovascular (heart) disease.
+As noted above, insulin resistance also increases your risk of cardiovascular (heart) disease.

 Diabetes is often called the silent killer because of its easy-to-miss symptoms.